spiral/docs/framework/container.md

 ```

 ## Singletons
 A lot of internal application services reside in a memory in the form of singleton objects.
-Such objects does not
+Such objects do not
-implement static `getIntance`, but rather configured to remain in container **between requests**.
+implement static `getInstance`, but rather configured to remain in container **between requests**.

-Declaring your service or controller as singleton is the shortest path to get small performance improvement, however,
+Declaring your service or controller as a singleton is the shortest path to get small performance improvement, however,
-some rules must be applied in order to avoid memory and state leaks.
+some rules must be applied to avoid memory and state leaks.

 ### Define the Singleton
-Framework provides multiple ways to declare class object as singleton.
-At first you can create bootloader in which
+The framework provides multiple ways to declare a class object as a singleton.
+At first, you can create Bootloader in which
-you can bind class under it's own name:
+you can bind class under its name:

 ```php
 class ServiceBootloader extends Bootloader